Concordance homomorphisms from knot Floer homology: Definitions of -modified knot Floer homology and

 \section{Definitions of $t$-modified knot Floer homology and $\Upsilon_K(t)$}

 The aim of this section is to describe the definition of $t$-modified knot Floer homology of a knot $K\subset S^3$ and its corresponding numerical invariant $\Upsilon _K (t)$.
+(See~\cite{Living} for an alternative description of these constructions.)

 We describe the definition first for rational $t$, and then extend the definition for the general case.
 For rational $t$ the base ring can be chosen to be a polynomial ring, while for the general case we need to work with a slightly larger ring ${\mathcal {R}}$, which will be described below.